VIVEKCHOWDARI10/Running-Small-Application-in-EC2/README.md

+## A simple Node.js Express application deployed on AWS EC2.
-## Run The Application In Our Machine  :
+ Run The Application on Our Machine  :

 STEPS :
 1. Clone the repo